OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 1. In Outlook, open a new message window (or reply to an existing message).
 A new control group named **Contoso Add-in** will appear on the Outlook **Home** tab.
 The group has a button named **Insert text**.

 1. Put the cursor anywhere in the message body and choose the **Insert Text** button.
+The phrase "Hello World" will be inserted at the cursor.

     > [!NOTE]
     > If you receive the error "We can't open this add-in from localhost" in the task pane, follow the steps outlined in the [troubleshooting article](/office/troubleshoot/office-suite-issues/cannot-open-add-in-from-localhost).